ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ### Create HTTP service

-At the moment we are testing the code of engine.go using tests, that is great because you can check all the feautures of the project with a single command and gain more trust in your code,  but we do not have any service or way to interact with our database, in order to change that, we are going to create a simple http server, we will expose three endpoint to create, get and delete keys on the database.
+At the moment we are testing the code of engine.go using tests, that is great because you can check all the feautures d the project with a single command and gain more confidence in your code when you need to make changes or updates,  but we do not have any service or way to interact with our database from external clients, in order to change that, we are going to create a simple http server, we will expose three endpoint to create, get and delete keys on the database.

 On main.go add this code.